APLMOOC/APLMOOC/docs/course/ch3/part6.md

 ...
 ```

-They quickly halt the program using ``Action > Interrupt`` in RIDE, through a rush of fear and excitement. realising an infinite number of computations have been specified with a finite number of symbols, by calling the function within itself.
+They quickly halt the program using ``Action > Interrupt`` in RIDE, realising an infinite number of computations have been specified with a finite number of symbols, by calling the function within itself.
 The special symbol `∇` can also be used in place of the function name.
 Trying to do this for the infinite sum,

 ```apl
       sum ← {